-- You can eat and drink normally before and after the procedure. - Medication Please let us know if you are taking any antiplatelet medicines (for example, Aspirin, Clopidogrel) or any medicines that thin your blood (for example, Warfarin) as we may need to perform an INR test beforehand (this determines how long it takes your blood to clot). - Please tell us all medications that you are taking. - Please tell us if there is any possibility that you may be pregnant.
+- You can eat and drink normally before and after the procedure. - Medication Please let us know if you are taking any antiplatelet medicines (for example, Aspirin, Clopidogrel) or any medicines that thin your blood (for example, Warfarin) as we may need to perform an INR test beforehand (this determines how long it takes your blood to clot).
+Please tell us all medications that you are taking. - If you are allergic to any medication, particularly local anaesthetic, please contact us as soon as possible for further information. - Please tell us if there is any possibility that you may be pregnant. - On the day of your appointment please do not wear deodorant, powder, lotion or perfume on your breasts and your underarm areas, as these products may show up on the mammogram films.